, ,

 Machine learning for the working mathematician (SMRI course: Semester One, 2022)

-The Machine Learning for the Working Mathematician course is an introduction to ways in which machine learning (and in particular deep learning) has been used to solve problems in mathematics.
+The Machine Learning for the Working Mathematician course was designed as an introduction to ways in which machine learning (and in particular deep learning) has been used to solve problems in mathematics.
 The seminar series was organised by Joel Gibson, Georg Gottwald, and Geordie Williamson.

-We aim for a toolbox of simple examples, where one can get a grasp on what machine learning can and cannot do.
-We want to emphasise techniques in machine learning as tools that can be used in mathematics research, rather than a source of problems in themselves.
-The first six weeks or so will be introductory, and the second six weeks will feature talks from experts on applications.
+The aim was to provide a toolbox of simple examples, where participants could get a grasp on what machine learning can and cannot do.
+There was an emphasise on techniques in machine learning as tools that can be used in mathematics research, rather than a source of problems in themselves.
+The first six weeks or so were introductory, and the second six weeks featured talks from experts on applications.

-Two nice examples of recent work that give the ‘flavour’ of the seminar are:
+Two nice examples of recent work that give a ‘flavour’ of the seminar:

 The lectures can be viewed on the MLWM YouTube playlist, which continues to be a valuable resource for mathematicians interested in machine learning.
 Jupyter notebooks, lecture notes, references and supplementary material can be found in the detailed MLWM course overview.